step-chen/atlassian-dc-mcp-go/README.docker.en.md

    - `url`: Your Atlassian product instance address
    - `token`: The corresponding API Token

+Note: When using Docker, you can leave the token fields empty if you plan to use header-based authentication.

 ### 2. Modify `docker-compose.yml`

 To allow the Docker container to read your local configuration, you need to modify the `docker-compose.yml` file to map the `config.yaml` file into the container.